Menopause and HIV

 Will my HIV treatment still be as effective?

-Treatment works just as well in women who have gone through the menopause as it does in younger women.
+Treatment works just as well if you have gone through the menopause or not.

 What is the menopause?